Skip to main content

 Renata's UC will not go down because rent from lodgers does not count as income.

-The rules are different if you get housing benefit.
-If you get a lodger, the council will not make a bedroom tax deduction any more.
+It is different if you get housing benefit.
+If you get a lodger, the council does not make a bedroom tax deduction.

 You have responsibilities if someone moves in and pays you rent.